Piggyback Loan vs PMI Comparison

 How does PMI cancellation work?

 Borrowers can request PMI cancellation upon reaching 20% home equity.
-Lenders must automatically terminate PMI at 22% equity for borrowers with current payment histories.
+Lenders must automatically terminate PMI when borrowers reach 22% equity in their current payment history.
 Some situations may require new appraisals to confirm current property values.

 Can I combine piggyback loans with government programs?